 Who is the Standard Chartered Smart Card for?

 As the Standard Chartered Smart Credit Card gives you a nice, high cashback rate on certain expenses for a month, you might want to sign up just for this promotion.
-In addition, you can get 6 months of Disney+ subscription for free.
+In addition, you can get 6 months of Disney+ subscription for free and up to $300 cashback when you spend $350.

 However, you’ll have to live with the administrate hassle of exchanging your rewards points for cashback.